-Your 280 Outrage is equipped with 12 volt accessory receptacle located in the console glove box (See figure 2.10.1).
+Your 230 Outrage is equipped with a 12 volt accessory receptacle located on the helm switch panel (See fig. 2.10.1).
 The DC receptacle is to be used with any 12 volt accessories using this style of plug.

-There is a 15 amp breaker located on the DC breaker panel (See figure 4.4.1).
-Be sure to use accessories that do not exceed the rated capacity of the circuit, (15 amps) or the breaker will trip.
+There is a 10 amp breaker located on the breaker panel (labeled "ACC") (See figure 4.3.1).
+Be sure to use accessories that do not exceed the rated capacity of the circuit, (10 amps) or the breaker will trip.